macmanes-lab/Oyster_River_Protocol/index.rst

 5. Filter
 -----------------------------------

+Filtering is the process through which you aim to maximize the Transrate score, which assays structural integrity, while preserving the BUSCO score, which assays genic completeness.
+At some level this is a trade off.
+Some people may require a structually accurate assembly and not care so much abot completeness.
+Others, dare I say most, are interested in completeness - reconstructing everything possible - and care less about structure.

-In general, for low coverage datasets (less than 20 million reads), filtering based on expression, using TMP=1 as a threshold performs well, with Transrate filtering being too aggressive.
+In general, for low coverage datasets (less than 20 million reads), filtering based on expression, using TMP=1 as a threshold performs well, with Transrate filtering often being too aggressive.
 With higher coverage data (more than 60 million reads) Transrate filtering may be worthwhile, as may expression filtering using a threshold of TMP=0.5.
+Again, these are general recommendations, you're dataset may perform differently.

 To do the filtering, run BUSCO on the ``good*fasta`` file which is a product of Transrate.
-This assembly may be very good.
-I typically use this one if the number of BUSCOs does not decrease by more than a few precent, relative to the raw assembly output from Trinity.
+This assembly may be very good (or maybe not).
+I typically use this one if the number of BUSCOs does not decrease by more than a few percent, relative to the raw assembly output from Trinity.
 Use the BUSCO code from above, changing the name of the input and output.
 In addition to Transrate filtering (of as an alternative), it is often good to filter by gene expression.
 I typically filter out contigs whose expression is less than TMP=1 or TMP=0.5.

 Estimate expression with Kallisto